Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		Amazon EC2 delivers secure, reliable, high-performance, and cost-effective compute infrastructure to meet demanding business needs.

 	+	**_Scale for high performance computing (HPC) applications_**
+		Access the on-demand infrastructure and capacity that you need to run HPC applications faster and more cost effectively.